itscrystal/blog/_posts/2017-09-09-facebook-userflow-redesign.md

 date: 2017-09-09
 ---

+## The Challenge
-Task: Design a new sign up user flow for Facebook's iOS app.
-You have 24 hours.
+Design a new sign up user flow for Facebook's iOS app in 24 hours.

 ## Table of Contents:
 1. Facebook's Original User Flow